google/flow-lens/README.md

 This project helps decode Salesforce Flows by translating their raw XML definition files into human-understandable UML diagrams.
 These visualizations clarify the flow's structure and logic, making documentation and code review significantly easier.
-It supports generating diagrams using both PlantUML and Graphviz, and can even highlight changes between different versions of a flow by processing Git diffs.
+It supports generating diagrams using PlantUML, Graphviz, and Mermaid, and can even highlight changes between different versions of a flow by processing Git diffs.

 This is not an officially supported Google product.
 This project is not eligible